 Taylor Park was identified as a potential site for a dog park during the 2006 Dog Park Site Master Plan process.
 The comfort station windows were replaced in 2007.
-The site master plan process was completed in 2008 and updated in 2017.
+The site master plan process was completed in late summer 2008.
 Master plan improvements, completed in 2011, include replacement/expansion of the existing playground with ADA accessible equipment; tennis courts replacement; installation of an open air shelter and new walkways in the interior of the park; and the establishment of a wetland-bioswale area to resolve drainage problems within the park site.
 New park landscaping was also added.
 In 2010, the District successfully received a State of Illinois Open Space Lands Acquisition and Development Grant from the Illinois Department of Natural Resources in the amount of \$400,000 to help fund these improvements.
-In 2014, the district installed irrigation for the playing surfaces.
 A new drainage system was installed with a donation from AYSO in 2017.
-The district also extended the Fen area to help with drainage and added native plantings to the area.
+The district also extended the Fen area to help with drainage.